Shopping Cart

 Do you recognize a George Nakashima coffee table when you see it?
 Are you sure?

 As the father of the American Studio Craft Movement, Nakashima is commonly copied.
-A recent global surge in demand for live-edge wood furniture only reinforces the legacy of Nakashima’s iconic style.
+A recent global Nakashima’s surge in demand for live-edge wood furniture only reinforces the legacy of Nakashima’s iconic style.

 1. Perfect Imperfections